 The financial statements report certain categories of expenses that are attributable to more than one program or supporting function.
 Therefore, expenses are charged to programs and supporting services based on specific identification when applicable.
 Salary expenses that relate to more than one program or support activity are allocated based on the estimated number of hours each employee spends on each of the program and supporting service activities.
-Other expenses, such as rent, office expenses, and insurance, which relate to more than one program or support activity are allocated based on salary expenses.
+Other expenses, such as rent, office expenses, IT, insurance, payroll taxes and other employee benefits, which relate to more than one program or support activity are allocated based on salary expenses.